theotrix98/Ninty-Stylized/README.md

 ...I had to figure this all out from reading their wiki, which details how to *make* a theme but. not how to ... install one?
 For some reason? ??????

 # Hang on, where is everything?
 Currently, the complete pack is a work in progress; all background graphics have been created, I just need to create proper .ini files for them and sort them appropriately.
 Should hopefully be finished within 24 hours.
-This is also my first attempt at making Ninty themes, so while they *should* work properly as I will do my best to test these myself before adding the files to the repo, please forgive me if I somehow manage to fuck up something.
-Feel free to tell me what I did stupidly and I will attempt to fix it!
+Until then, here's a list of functional themes as I make them, updated as I go:
+- Red

+Any other theme is currently using the base .ini file template pasted from the Ninty-Launcher repo's wiki, and hasn't been polished yet.